Adrianosh3/Cubesat-RFC/README.md

 <ins>To do:</ins>

 Adrian:
-- Path for 5 measurements per module!
+- Path for 5 measurements per module
-- Module setter for request frequency (in sec)

 Immi:
-- Send and receive function for every module
 - initialization function (frequency setter when initilized)
-- AvPin auf 1 setzen, wenn RFC rechnet, danach wieder auf 0
 ___________________________________________________